rodrigo-md/cordova-dialog-gps/README.md

   ```
 **Remember:** Remember, the object `cordova.dialogGPS` can only be accessed after the `document` is fully charged .
 This occurs when *deviceready* is called.
 Therefore it is recommended to make the call to the object within this function .

-If `cordova.dialogGPS()` was call without options this will be result to a default message.
-If you want to customize it,  you can passed an options's array to the object.
+If `cordova.dialogGPS(null)` was call without options this will be result to a default message.
+If you want to customize it,  you can passed an options to the constructor.

 ##Options